Threat of frozen mess on Monday evening grows while snow risk on Thursday decreases

 Complications in the forecast Monday and Monday night

-Exactly what types of frozen precipitation fall, when and where is complicated.
-Computer models differ on where the dividing lines between snow, sleet, and freezing rain and rain will set up.
+Knowing exactly what types of frozen precipitation fall, and when and where, is complicated.
+Computer models differ on where the dividing lines for snow, sleet, freezing rain and rain will set up.

 As precipitation begins late Monday afternoon, temperatures will drop toward freezing in the immediate area and just below freezing to the north and west.
 That probably will result in a mix of snow and sleet for the immediate D.C. area and northward, at least initially.

-How much the snow might accumulate will depend on the intensity of precipitation and what percentage falls as snow versus sleet.
+How much the snow might accumulate will depend on the intensity of precipitation and what percentage falls as snow vs. sleet.
 Around Washington, the temperatures aloft are predicted to have a rather deep layer right around freezing.
 That would support snow but warm any part of that layer to a little more than a degree above freezing, and the precipitation would fall as sleet, which would keep accumulations down but still could leave an icy coating on the roads, at least for a time.

 As Monday night wears on, a warm layer will develop and snow and sleet will change to freezing rain west and north of the city and plain rain to the south and east.